-Our Indian subsidiary is currently under examination by the India Tax Authority for the fiscal years ended March 31, 2005 and forward.
-Based on the outcome of examinations of our subsidiary or the result of the expiration of statutes of limitations it is reasonably possible that the related unrecognized tax benefits could change from those recorded in the consolidated balance sheets.
+Our Indian subsidiaries are currently under examination by the India Tax Authority for the fiscal years ended March 31, 2005, 2008, 2011, 2012, 2013, 2014, 2015, 2016 and 2017 and during the current year one of the India subsidiaries had four years worth of audits with the Indian tax authorities close.
+Based on the outcome of examinations of our subsidiary or the result of the expiration of statutes of limitations it is reasonably possible that the related unrecognized tax benefits could change from those recorded in the consolidated balance sheet.
+It is possible that one or more of these audits may be finalized within the next twelve months.